4k4xs4pH1r3/blackarch/docs/BlackArch-tunning.md

 #
 ./strap.sh
 #
-Reply the questions of the wizard as per you pefrerence or needs, take a cofee and enjoy, the time that take the installation depends of, your hardware and bandwith.
-$

 #
-Now if you are installing from the scratch usin the original ISO of Blackarch, follow this steps:
 #
+##  Case 2:  Installing from the scratch usin the original ISO of Blackarch, replying to the wizard questions and once finish the installation, follow this steps:
 #
+#
-1. Don't forget create the secondary account during the installation with administrative rights, don't work with root  as your main account.
+Don't forget create the secondary account during the installation with administrative rights, don't work with root  as your main account.
 #
 The perfect cocktail is play with the repos: blackarch + antergos + arch with pr1v8 DNS's from Parrot Security OS, instead of use your ISP and google, with Round Robin feature.
 #